 On dry land, there are three golf courses around Lake Brownwood and a state park on the northeast side of the lake.
 And the charming city of Brownwood, which boasts a historic downtown and a number of excellent eateries and breweries, is just a short drive away.

-When is the best time to stay in a vacation rental in Lake Brownwood?
+The best time to stay in a vacation rental in Lake Brownwood

-Summer, when the weather is hot and the sun is shining, is the liveliest time to stay in one of Lake Brownwood’s cabins.
+Summer, when the weather is hot and the sun is shining, is the liveliest time on Lake Brownwood.
 Holidays and weekends can be particularly busy.
 Water levels on the lake vary from day to day, but they tend to be consistently lower at the end of a long, hot summer.

 Some area businesses are open only in the busy season, but that doesn’t stop people from visiting Lake Brownwood at other times of year.
 In fall and winter, the area is popular with hunters, who come for the deer, hogs, and wildfowl.
 December, January, and February are the coolest months here, though it rarely gets too cold, and they have their own quiet charms: bereft of the summer crowds, the shores of the lake are peaceful for hikers, anglers, and bird-watchers.